meeshkan/unmock-js/README.md

 ## Usage

-Unmock has great [documentation](https://unmock.io/docs/introduction), but this README contains all the essential information.
+This README contains all the essential information about unmock.
+For more examples and detail, see the [documentation](https://unmock.io/docs/introduction).

 Here is a simple mock, a simple function, and a simple test in jest.